 - A second is that an expert is a person who knows what “perfect” is and who is able to achieve near perfection consistently.

 - A third is that it takes 10,000 hours to become an expert, which is approximately every day for ten years.
-I have been tuning pianos for over forty years.
+I have been tuning pianos for over forty-five years.